searx/searx/docs/admin/filtron.rst

 .. _Go: https://golang.org/
 .. _filtron README: https://github.com/asciimoo/filtron/blob/master/README.md

+.. sidebar:: init system

+   ATM the ``filtron.sh`` supports only systemd init process used by debian, ubuntu and many other dists.
+If you have a working init.d file to start/stop filtron service, please contribute.

 Filtron needs Go_ installed.
 If Go_ is preinstalled, filtron_ is simply installed by ``go get`` package management (see `filtron README`_).
 If you use filtron as middleware, a more isolated setup is recommended.